boldybread/T1A3_Terminal_Application/readme.md

 #### setup.sh

 setup.sh must be run first.
 Run this script using the command ```./setup.sh```.
 This will first check for Python 3 on user's device.
-It will then run venv_create to create a virtual enviroment if it doesnt exist and then activate it.
+It will then run venv_create to create a virtual environment if it doesn't exist and then activate it.
 It will then run packages.sh which installs all required packages required to run MiC based off the requirements.txt file within the activated virtual environment.
 After this, setup is complete and run.sh can be run to launch the game.

 #### venv_create.sh

-venv_create.sh creates a virtual enviroment if it doesnt exist and then activates it.
+venv_create.sh creates a virtual environment if it doesn't exist and then activates it.
 This script is automatically run from setup.sh and does not require to be run by the user.
 The venv will deactivate after the game closes, but be reopened again when run.sh is executed.
 The venv can be manually run from the command line with ```source .venv/activate/bin``` which can help in case of troubleshooting.
 The venv can then be deactivated with typing deactivate.

 #### packages.sh